verona-laura/Atlantic-STCs-IPSL-past2k-/README.md

 # Atlantic STCs
-This repository holds analysis performed by Laura Verona, which contributes to a manuscript.
+This repository holds analysis performed by Laura Verona, which contributes to a manuscript: "Verona, L., Marcello, F., Khodri, M., & Wainer, I. (2026).
+*Modern asymmetrical changes in the Atlantic Subtropical Cells from the IPSL past2k ensemble*.
+Journal of Geophysical Research: Oceans."
+The citation will be updated with the article DOI upon publication.

 ## Data
 IPSLpast2k ensemble run by MK at IPSL